FailAcademy/learning/adp-vancouver/_lessons/week-01/02-intro-to-react.md

 Take a look at the directory structure inside RED React Seed&mdash;again, it's a bit more complex than what we've seen with the to-do app.
 Pay particular attention to how the sample components are organized into named sub-directories with `index.js` files.
 This is the pattern we will follow to build out all of the components the application, so be sure you thoroughly understand what's going on here.

-**Note:** RED React Seed has sub-directories for **components** and **containers**.
-Don't worry about how to differentiate between the two yet, just put everything into `/components` for now and we'll have a deeper discussion about this during the React Router lesson.
+**Note:** RED React Seed has sub-directories for **components**, **containers**, and **layouts**.
+You can organize your components in these directories based on notes on the component hierarchy below.
+We will talk more about the role of presentational versus container components in the coming days.

 ### Styles